Daviti0410/GeoMARKET/README.md

 # GeoMARKET

-## This is an application where clinets can find and purchase their desire clothes.
-If anyone wants to sell their product they must first sign up and verify their emails.
+## This is an application where clinets can find, purchase or sell their desired clothes (products).
+If anyone wants to sell their products or buy one, first they must sign up and verify their emails.

                                                          USED TOOLS